 Each year the School of Art and Design presents the Rickert-Ziebold Trust Award to winners of a competition open to all graduating seniors.
 Those judged outstanding by the faculty share a \$20,000 annual award.
 In 2004 Amy Winkel (attended Salt Lake Community College), Steven Foutch (attended Kaskaskia College), James Tierney (attended College of Lake County), and Chris B. Davis (attended John A Logan College) were winners.
 In 2005 Anthony Cotta (attended Illinois Central College) and Rebecca Frolker (attended John A. Logan College) were winners.
 In 2006 Paula McAteer (attended John A. Logan College and Southwestern Illinois College) and Katy Setchell (attended John A. Logan College and Illinois Valley Community College) were recipients of this prestigious award.
 In 2007 there was one winner, Sarah Vaughn, who previously attended Lincoln Trail College, Frontier College, and Olney Central College.
 In 2008 John Michael McLain, who previously attended John A. Logan College, was selected as a winner.
-Last year (2009), all three recipients were community college transfers: Charles "Grant" Cox (attended Southeastern Illinois College), Joshua Ingold (attended John A. Logan College), and Jason Watts (attended Illinois Central College).
+In 2009, all three recipients were community college transfers: Charles "Grant" Cox (attended Southeastern Illinois College), Joshua Ingold (attended John A. Logan College), and Jason Watts (attended Illinois Central College).
+Last year (2010), one recipient, Wesley Valdez, was a community college transfer (from East Central College).